jarnaldich/jarnaldich.github.com/_src/posts/2013-12-16-haskell-voronoi.markdown

 ![Voronoi diagram](/img/voronoi.png "Voronoi diagram")

 It is a 512x512 images with 150 random centers.
-The colored polygons represent the areas which are closer to a particular center.
+The colored polygons represent the areas which are closest to a particular center.
 The most popular algorithm for computing a Voronoi diagram in 2 dimensions seems to be
 [Fortune's algorithm](http://en.wikipedia.org/wiki/Fortune's_algorithm).
-For real work, though, I'd recommend the excellent [qhull library](http://www.qhull.org/html/qvoronoi.htm).
+There are also nice open-source implementations out there: for real work, I'd recommend the excellent
+[qhull library](http://www.qhull.org/html/qvoronoi.htm).

 Since I was just interested in testing parallelism, I decided to